Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Summary and Discussion

 \section{Summary and Discussion}

 In this paper, we contribute to the long-standing problem of micro-scale thermodynamics, i.e., what role play quantum coherences in the process of work extraction?
-We have shown that to answer correctly at this question, it is not enough to construct a quasi-distribution with a proper classical limit but also to introduce an energy-storage device as an independent quantum system (as expected for fully autonomous thermal machines).
+We have shown that to answer this question correctly, it is not enough to construct a quasi-distribution with a proper classical limit but also to introduce an energy-storage device as an independent quantum system (as expected for fully autonomous thermal machines).

-Within such a fully quantum setup, we consider a comprehensive study of work fluctuations.
-Primarily, we have shown the significance of an autonomous approach in Theorem \ref{work_variance_theorem}, where the $F$-term, involving interference between the system and the weight, appears as an additional contribution to changes of the energy variance (i.e., representing fluctuations of the extracted work).
-This contribution is crucial since the $F$-term for quantum systems can lead to a new qualitative phenomenon of the reduction of work fluctuations, in contrast to semi-classical states, for which an increase of the variance always accompanies the work extraction.
-However, we stress that not every state with coherences manifests those features, e.g., coherent Gaussian wave packets, behave as expected as a semi-classical system.
+We consider a comprehensive study of work fluctuations within such a fully quantum setup.
+Primarily, we have shown the significance of an autonomous approach in Theorem \ref{work_variance_theorem}, where the $F$-term, involving interference between the system and the weight, appears as an additional contribution to changes in the energy variance (i.e., representing fluctuations of the extracted work).
+This contribution is crucial since the $F$-term for quantum systems can lead to a new qualitative phenomenon of reducing work fluctuations, in contrast to semi-classical states, for which the variance always increases.
+However, we stress that not every state with coherences manifests those features, e.g., coherent Gaussian wave packets, behave as a semi-classical system as expected.

 Besides, we derive the fluctuation-decoherence relation showing that the process of a work-locking caused by decoherence is related to energy dispersion of the work reservoir.
 In particular, we reveal that unlocking the total coherent ergotropy always results in divergence of the work fluctuations.
-In general, this observation points out the main difference between extraction of coherent and incoherent work: The former can decrease the variance, but its absolute value diverges if more and more energy is extracted, whereas for the latter, the gain is always non-negative, but a total (incoherent) ergotropy can be extracted with finite work fluctuations.
+In general, this observation points out the main difference between the extraction of coherent and incoherent work: The former can decrease the variance, but its absolute value diverges if more and more energy is extracted, whereas for the latter, the gain is always non-negative, but a total (incoherent) ergotropy can be extracted with finite work fluctuations.